 Heat pumps:

-Hydro‑Québec offers financial assistance for select high-efficiency heat pumps
+Hydro‑Québec offers financial assistance worth up to $2,800 for select high-efficiency heat pumps.

 Commercial Rebates